Welcome to our Project Page!

-Making Education a Priority (MEaP) is the legacy of a lively conference with the community that we hosted in 2013.
+Making Education a Priority (MEaP) is the legacy of a lively conference with the community that we hosted in 2013, where Diane Abbott MP was keynote speaker (also see Diane Abbott’s work with us in 2020, here).
 Themes around Culture, Identity, Community and Governance emerged from all of the excellent contributions to the conference.
 You will read in detail how these themes, firmly rooted in Education, began to define a pathway towards Social Justice in a practical way, for our communities.
 In our workshops (see Conference Resources) we explored the models of Free Schools, Co-operative Schools, Studio Schools, Supplementary Schools and Arts-led Special Schools.
 We also had workshops about thinking of Alternative Education as Protest, which gave us an insight into what “Critical Pedagogy” could actually look like on the ground, in our communities.
 You will also be able to get a sense of our progress directly after the conference by reading our Newsletters on the page.

 Our 2013 conference trailer

 Our Palgrave book publication, Alternative Education and Community Engagement: Making Education a Priority from the conference can be read here.

 You can download a selection of the chapters from the book:

 Making Education a Priority (MEaP): Pedagogic research in action

 Making Education a Priority (MEaP): International Advocacy at the United Nations:

 Pathways to Impact: Helping to shape Department of Education (DfE) Policy around Community Education

 Proposed Regulation of Supplementary Schools: A Department of Education (DfE) Consultation.
 Click here.

 RSA Report: Beyond the School Gates.
 Click here.